 By Jeffrey R. Wolfe, Senior Vice President, Manager of Wealth Planning Strategies

+The information provided is based on internal and external sources that are considered reliable; however, the accuracy of this information is not guaranteed.
 This piece is intended to provide accurate information regarding the subject matter discussed.
 It is made available with the understanding that Benjamin F. Edwards & Co. is not engaged in rendering legal, accounting or tax preparation services.
 Specific questions on taxes or legal matters as they relate to your individual situation should be directed to your tax or legal professional.

 Eghrari, Mark.
 Two Years Later, Prince’s Heirs Have Still Not Received a Penny of His Estate. https://www.forbes.com/sites/markeghrari/2018/04/18/two-years-later-princes-heirs-have-still-not-received-a-penny-of-his-estate/#26aa8fd23ab2